-It is a peculiarity of the Guidance that it develops its examination of the meaning of 'permanent establishment' without referring to the statutory definition in FA 2003, s.
-148, which applies for the purpose of determining whether a company has a permanent establishment in a country for the purposes of the tax acts3 and of capital gains tax.4 Rather the Guidance refers to the OECD's Model Treaty, which contains a definition of a permanent establishment for the purposes of the Treaty in Article 5 and the OECD's Commentary thereon.
+It is a peculiarity of the Guidance that it develops its examination of the meaning of "permanent establishment" without referring to the statutory definition which applies for the purpose of determining whether a company has a permanent establishment in a country.
+That definition is found in the Finance Act 2003 s.148, for the purposes of the Tax Acts and is incorporated into capital gains tax by the Taxation of Chargeable Gains Act 1992 s.288(1).
+Rather, the Guidance refers to the OECD's Model Treaty which contains a definition of a permanent establishment for the purposes of the Treaty in art.5 and the OECD's Commentary thereon.
 Clearly neither the Model Treaty nor the Commentary is directly part of UK law.
-The Treaty's definition of permanent establishment in Article 5 shows a number of differences from that of s.
-148. It is true that a Court, in the absence of more direct authority, is likely to have regard to the views expressed in the OECD Commentary in construing phrases in s.
-148 that are identical to those used for the same purpose in the Model Treaty, but there are important differences between the two definitions.
-The OECD's opinion is by no means determinative of the construction of s.
-148 under English law.
+The Treaty's definition of "permanent establishment" in art.5 shows a number of differences from that of s.148.
+It is true that a court, in the absence of more direct authority, is likely to have regard to the views expressed in the OECD Commentary in construing phrases in s.148 which are identical to those used for the same purpose in art.5 of the Model Treaty.
+Nonetheless, the reader needs to be aware that there are important differences between the two definitions and that the opinion of the OECD is by no means determinative of the construction of s.148 under English law.